 -Add peas + tofu, and cook an additional 5 minutes.
 Add tomatoes and heat through.

 Season with salt and lots of extra pepper (no joke), and if desired, the rosemary.
-Serve withsalsa KETCHUPPPPP. then thank me (or Susan O’Brien)
+Serve with

 note: be careful to be wary of your stove’s heat retention and your pan’s. my meal was slightly burnt (mostly the onions, peppers and potatoes) so just be careful